shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/04 - Learn Bash Scripting By Building 5 Programs/Program 1 - Questionnaire/README.md

 # Program 1: Questionnaire

-- In this tutorial, I learnt about variable, reading input to build a simple questionnaire.
+In this tutorial, I learnt about variables, reading input from user to build a simple questionnaire.

 ## Contents: